Amsterdam is the capital city of Netherlands and one of the most popular tourist destinations in Europe.

 There are 3 main canals: Keizersgracht, Prinsengracht, and Herengracht that are crossed daily by an impressive number of boats full of tourists and locals interested to discover a new face of this city.

-The city also has a port at the North Sea and it is compared with Venice as the city is actually formed by 90 islands that are connected by more than 1,250 bridges.
+The city also has a port at the North Sea compared with Venice as the city is formed by 90 islands connected by more than 1,250 bridges.

 Here is a list of the distances between some of the most important cities from Netherlands and the capital city:

 |Rotterdam||75 km (47 mi)||50 min||61 min|

 |Arnhem||100 km (61 mi)||66 min||71 min|

 |Zwolle||117 km (70 mi)||71 min||75 min|

 Amsterdam has an oceanic climate that the North Sea influences to the west, the part from where most of the winds that influence the Netherlands’ climate come from.

 The night temperatures rarely drop below -5 degrees Celsius (23 degrees Fahrenheit) while the average temperature during the summertime can go up to 30 degrees Celsius (86 degrees Fahrenheit).